1.5 New Website Project for Century Wharf Members

 It is the Managing Agents responsibility to act to prevent injury to residents in any development.
 It is also our responsibility to prevent the storage of combustible material that may cause fire and damage to the development, or result in serious harm or death to the residents.

 Under the terms of the Lease pets are not allowed to be kept in any apartment on the site.
-This includes cats, dogs and budgerigars, etc. You require the authority of Warwick as Managing Agents as directed by the Directors of the RTM Company to keep a pet.
+This includes cats, dogs and budgerigars, etc. You require the authority of CW Estates as Managing Agents as directed by the Directors of the RTM Company to keep a pet.
 As a general rule the Lease, which is held by the property owner, will make reference to any conditions and will give guidance on the procedures in obtaining any such consent.
 Specific instructions are given below.

 Please Note Permission for Pets can only be granted to the Lease Holder.
 Tenants are not able to keep a pet or apply for permission to keep a pet.